 ENTERTAINMENT QUOTIENT: 4/5

-I’ve been reviewing quite a few books recently where a city is in the foreground of the story; be it Jeet Thayil’s ‘Narcopolis’ in which the ugliness of Bombay is beautifully portrayed; be it Neamat Imam’s ‘The Black Coat’ which is a satire based in Dhaka; or be it Omar Shahid’s ‘The Prisoner’ in which the rotten and corrupt government machinery of Karachi is exposed.
+I’ve been reviewing quite a few books recently where a city is in the foreground of the story; be it Jeet Thayil’s ‘Narcopolis’ in which the ugliness of Bombay is beautifully portrayed, be it Neamat Imam’s ‘The Black Coat’ which is a satire based in Dhaka, or be it Omar Shahid’s ‘The Prisoner’ in which the rotten and corrupt government machinery of Karachi is exposed.

 Though I’ve never actually lived in Kolkata, I’ve been there countless times and know the city well.
-So it was a pleasure reading Indrajit Hazra’s Grand Delusion, a short biography of Kolkata.
+So it was a pleasure reading Indrajit Hazra’s “Grand Delusions”, a short biography of Kolkata.

 Indrajit’s book is neither a boring glorification of the city he loves like Edward Glaeser’s ‘Triumph of the City’ about Tokyo, nor is it a disgruntled citizen’s attempt to insult a city like Suketu Mehta’s ‘Maximum City’ about Mumbai.

 The Howrah Bridge, arguably the most recognised landmark of Kolkata, the underground metro, once the pride of Kolkata but now overshadowed by its modern cousins, Durga pujo, the grandest of all festivals, Bom Kali, the official goddess of the city, Satyajit Ray, the legendary filmmaker, Rosogollas, Park Street, etc. are narrated in detail with a lingering wistfulness.

 Though not an impediment in my liking for the book, there are a few things which were either left out or were very miserly mentioned – trams, double-decker buses, hand-pulled rickshaws, College Street, Burra Bazar, and the likes.

-While reading a non-fiction, keeping the reader motivated to go on is a tough task, but Indrajit does it with ease.
+While reading non-fiction, keeping the reader motivated to go on is a tough task, but Indrajit does it with ease.
 Not sticking to a single line of narration, he brings in rich history, interesting trivia, and journalistic opinion to make things interesting.

-Grand Delusions is an interesting book and a very short one at that.
+“Grand Delusions” is an interesting book and a very short one at that.
 Must read.